Understanding Snake Nutrition

 🤔 Think About It:

-Now that you've learned about proper feeding techniques, how do you feel about the frozen-thawed method versus live feeding?
+Now that you've learned about proper feeding techniques with frozen, how do you feel about the frozen-thawed method versus live feeding?
 What are the ethical considerations on both sides?
 Consider your snake's natural instincts versus safety concerns for both predator and prey.
-How might you prepare yourself emotionally for this aspect of snake care if you're squeamish about rodents?
+How might you prepare yourself emotionally for this aspect of snake care if you're squeamish about it?
 What questions would you ask a breeder or pet store about their feeding protocols before purchasing a snake?

 Feeding Schedules and Sizes